SikandarAman/Arduino/07.InputNumber/Readme.md

 # Arduino LED Blink Control via Serial Input

 This Arduino sketch allows you to control the blinking of an LED by entering the number of blinks through the serial monitor.
+Mainly learning the input in Serial monitor.

+Note: ALWAYS REMEMBER TO SET THE SAME BAUT RATE IN IDE SERIAL MONITOR TERMIANL AS IN THE CODE, ohterwise it will not work.
+And set always no line ending in the serial monitor terminal.

 ## Description